blaylockbk/Herbie/docs/reference_guide/archive.rst

 herbie.archive
 ==============

+..
+TODO: how do I use autodoc to get the docstring from herbie.archive (just the initial docstring at the top of that file)?

 I recommend importing the Herbie class with

 .. code-block:: python

    import herbie.archive import Herbie

+.. automodule:: herbie.archive

 .. toctree::
     :maxdepth: 2